dawn-kline-m/Social-Network-API/README.md

   * Walkthrough video must demonstrate POST and DELETE routes for reactions to thoughts being tested in Insomnia.

-### Technical Acceptance Criteria: 40%

-* Satisfies all of the preceding acceptance criteria plus the following:

-  * Uses the [Mongoose package](https://www.npmjs.com/package/mongoose) to connect to a MongoDB database.

-  * Includes User and Thought models outlined in the Challenge instructions.

-  * Includes schema settings for User and Thought models as outlined in the Challenge instructions.

-  * Includes Reactions as the `reaction` field's subdocument schema in the Thought model.

-  * Uses functionality to format queried timestamps properly.

-### Repository Quality: 13%

-* Repository has a unique name.

-* Repository follows best practices for file structure and naming conventions.

-* Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.

-* Repository contains multiple descriptive commit messages.

-* Repository contains a high-quality README with description and a link to a walkthrough video.

-### Bonus: +10 Points

-* Application deletes a user's associated thoughts when the user is deleted.

-## Review

-You are required to submit BOTH of the following for review:

-* A walkthrough video demonstrating the functionality of the application and all of the acceptance criteria being met.

-* The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project.

 Endpoints:
 GET /api/users - get all users

 GET /api/users/:userId - get a single user by ID

 POST /api/users - create a new user

 PUT /api/users/:userId - update a user by ID

 DELETE /api/users/:userId - delete a user by ID

 GET /api/thought - get all thought

-GET /api/thought/:thoughtId - get a single thought by ID POST /api/thought - create a new thought
+GET /api/thought/:thoughtId - get a single thought by ID

+POST /api/thought - create a new thought

-PUT /api/thought/:thoughtId - update a thought by ID DELETE /api/thought/:thoughtId - delete a thought by ID POST /api/thought/:thoughtId/reactions - add a reaction to a thought DELETE /api/thought/:thoughtId/reactions/:reactionId - remove a reaction from a thought POST /api/users/:userId/friends/:friendId - add a friend to a user's friend list DELETE /api/users/:userId/friends/:friendId - remove a friend from a user's friend list
+PUT /api/thought/:thoughtId - update a thought by ID

+DELETE /api/thought/:thoughtId - delete a thought by ID

+POST /api/thought/:thoughtId/reactions - add a reaction to a thought

+DELETE /api/thought/:thoughtId/reactions/:reactionId - remove a reaction from a thought

+POST /api/users/:userId/friends/:friendId - add a friend to a user's friend list

+DELETE /api/users/:userId/friends/:friendId - remove a friend from a user's friend list

+## Deliverables

+* A walkthrough video demonstrating the functionality of the application and all of the acceptance criteria being met.

+* The URL of the GitHub repository:  https://github.com/dawn-kline-m/Social-Network-API